Republicans storm secure impeachment deposition, delay testimony

 The sit-in delayed the deposition of Laura Cooper, a deputy assistant secretary of defense responsible for Ukraine policy, for several hours.

+"She did so notwithstanding efforts by the President to stop her, and when those failed, efforts by his GOP allies in Congress to do the same," he wrote.

-The House's number two Republican, Steve Scalise, joined the protest, saying lawmakers were being denied access as Democrats were "trying to impeach the president of the United States with a one-sided set of rules."
+Steve Scalise, the number two House Republican who joined the protest, said lawmakers were being denied access as Democrats were "trying to impeach the president of the United States with a one-sided set of rules."

 All members of the three House committees conducting the investigation, including more than 40 House Republicans -- among them Vice President Mike Pence's brother, congressman Greg Pence -- are permitted to attend the depositions and question witnesses.

-Several of those with full access to the hearing actually joined other Republicans in the protest, arguing that the impeachment process deserves more transparency
+Several of those with full access to the hearing joined other Republicans in the protest, arguing that the impeachment process deserves more transparency.

 Republicans opposed to the impeachment process have settled on the new strategy of attacking the process itself, claiming it is invalid because the House has not taken a floor vote to launch an impeachment inquiry, and that it lacks transparency.